-Optimising your estate agent marketing to get more revenue for your estate or letting agency is what it’s all about.
+Optimising your estate agent marketing to get more leads and therefore revenue for your agency is what it’s all about.
 It’s vital to get more property sellers & landlords on your books.

 To get new leads, your estate agency’s marketing needs to be effective.
 Getting in front of leads, developing your brand and using the right promotional channels are key.